emcconville/google-map-polyline-encoding-tool/README.markdown

 $line = PolylineOSRM::Encode($points);
 ```

+**Caution**

+ - Adjusting the precision level will not guarantee improved accuracy.
+Existing
+   issues with PHP's internal float point arithmetic can contribute accuracy issues.
+ - Third party libraries will not automatically know what level of precision was
+   used during encoding.

 ### Singleton

 The Polyline object can be initialized as a single object, and be referenced throughout an application.